livtanong/om-style/README.md

 # om-style
-A lightweight colocated style lib similar to om-css, focused on server-side prerendering of styles.
+A lightweight library for server-side prerendering of colocated om.next styles.
 It comes with a boot task and a protocol to be added to any om.next class.

 [![Clojars Project](https://img.shields.io/clojars/v/om-style.svg)](https://clojars.org/om-style)